local-minimum/exercisor/README.md

 - [x] Should show current year even if nothing on it
 - [x] Should show next year if less than 12 days to it
 - [ ] Ask if sick, hurt or lazy if seems to dropping in frequency
+- [ ] Should not show most things if not events